Long-term effects of weather-induced migration on urban labor and housing markets

 with Clemence Tricaud

 This paper provides new evidence on why men and women leaders make different choices.
-We first illustrate, using a simple political agency model, how voters’ gender bias can lead reelection-seeking female politicians to undertake different policies.
-We then test the predictions of the model by exploring female and male leaders’ responses to the COVID-19 crisis.
-Assuming that voters expect policies to be less effective if decided by women, the model predicts that female politicians undertake less containment effort when voters perceive the threat as low — such as at the beginning of the pandemic — while the opposite is true when voters perceive it as serious — once the health consequences have become apparent.
-Using a close election design in Brazil, we find that, in line with the model, having a female mayor led to more deaths per capita at first, but to a lower death rate later in the year.
-Moreover, using new data on policies, we show that female mayors were less likely to close non-essential businesses early on, but then became more likely to do so.
-Consistent with electoral incentives and voters’ gender bias explaining these effects, we show that the gender differences we find are driven exclusively by mayors facing reelection and that the effects are stronger in more competitive races and in municipalities with greater gender discrimination.
-All in all, our paper shows that gender differences in leaders’ behavior can be explained by leaders’ incentives to adapt their policy choices to voters’ gender biases.
+We first use a simple political agency model to illustrate how voters’ gender bias can lead reelection-seeking female politicians to undertake different policies.
+We then test the model’s predictions by exploring leaders’ responses to COVID-19.
+Assuming that voters expect policies to be less effective if decided by women, the model predicts that female politicians undertake less containment effort than male politicians when voters perceive the threat as low, while the opposite is true when voters perceive it as serious.
+Exploiting Brazilian close elections, we find that, early in the pandemic, female mayors were less likely to close non-essential businesses and female-led municipalities experienced more deaths per capita, while the reverse was true later on, once the health consequences materialized.
+These results are exclusively driven by mayors facing reelection and stronger in municipalities with greater gender discrimination.

 Rethinking Urban Migration: Policy Options for Cities in Latin American and the Caribbean